Our targets

 Net Zero

-On 7 July 2023, the Science Based Target initiative (SBTi) approved the ERG Group's greenhouse gas (GHG) emission reduction targets, in line with the threshold necessary to keep the global temperature increase within 1.5°C. Power Producers sector to have obtained certification of its decarbonisation targets by the SBTi.
-ERG is among the top 15 companies in the world and among the first two in Italy in the Electric Utilities and Independent ERG is committed to achieving Net Zero by 2040 through a number of specific actions both in the short term to 2027 (near-term target) and in the long term (long-term target).
+On 7 July 2023, the Science Based Targets initiative (SBTi) approved the ERG Group’s greenhouse gas (GHG) emissions reduction targets, in line with the threshold required to keep the global temperature increase within 1.5°C. ERG is committed to achieving Net Zero by 2040 through specific actions both in the short term to 2027 (near-term target) and in the long term (long-term target).

-Activities continued in 2023 on the four 'Social Purpose for Solar Revamping' projects, approved in 2022 by the ESG Committee and developed with non-profit organisations.
-The aim is to activate a virtuous path for the decommissioned photovoltaic panels that are still in an excellent state of efficiency, reusing them in projects with a high social impact in Italy and abroad.
-In doing so, we intend to be one of the first companies internationally to lay the foundations for a new re-use chain for solar modules, motivating the industry to manage plant modernisation projects from a circular economy perspective.
+In 2023, activities continued on the four “Social Purpose for Solar Revamping” projects, approved in 2022 by the ESG Committee and developed with non-profit organisations.
+The aim is to create a virtuous pathway for photovoltaic panels decommissioned for industrial reasons but still in an excellent state of efficiency, by reusing them in high social-impact projects in Italy and abroad.
+In this way, we intend to be among the first companies internationally to lay the foundations for a new re-use supply chain for solar modules, encouraging the industry to manage plant modernisation projects from a circular economy perspective.

 Energy efficiency

-1. Repowering: the study and creation of new layouts for existing wind parks involving the replacement of old wind turbines with latest-generation models with better output, reducing the total number of WTGs by about half, while at the same time increasing the overall power of the wind farm (twofold, on average) and its producibility (threefold, on average), all without increasing land use.
+1. Repowering: the study and creation of new layouts for existing wind farms, involving the replacement of old wind turbines with latest-generation, higher-capacity models, reducing the total number of WTGs by about half while at the same time increasing overall installed capacity (around twofold, on average) and, even more, producibility (around threefold, on average), without any significant increase in land use.

-2. Revamping: updating and improving existing photovoltaic systems by replacing obsolete or less efficient components (such as solar panels, inverters and monitoring systems) with cutting-edge technologies.
-This process aims to optimise the operating efficiency and energy output of the plant, potentially increasing producibility without requiring a significant expansion of the occupied area.
-Although the nominal power of the plant may remain unchanged, revamping may result in greater energy production and an improvement in plant reliability and sustainability.
-In some cases, the reduction of the utilised area allows the expansion of the existing park with the installation of new capacity (solar repowering).
+2. Revamping: updating and improving existing photovoltaic plants by replacing obsolete or less efficient components (such as solar panels, inverters and monitoring systems) with cutting-edge technologies.
+This process aims to optimise operating efficiency and energy output, potentially increasing producibility without requiring a significant expansion of the occupied area.
+Although the nominal capacity may remain unchanged, revamping can result in higher energy production and improved reliability and sustainability.
+In some cases, the reduction of the utilised area allows the expansion of the existing plant through the installation of new capacity (solar repowering).

-3. Predictive analysis: implementation of more effective maintenance processes, accompanied by new machine monitoring tools.
+3. Predictive analysis: the implementation of more effective maintenance processes, supported by new machine monitoring tools.

 Biodiversity

-In the Saint-Maurice-la-Clouère wind farm located in central-western France, there is an agricultural landscape that includes hedges and forests.
-Prior to the construction of the park, we implemented bird nests or bat roosts around the site to improve the reception of local biodiversity.
-To this end, various experts in the field of ornithology and the study of bats first assessed the species present in the area: the Minerva Owl and the Hoopoe, but also the Common pipistrelle and Kuhl's pipistrelle.
-Subsequently, the model of nests or shelters and their location on the site were chosen considering their preferences in terms of living environments.
-To ensure their sustainability, the houses were positioned in agreement with local farmers.
-At least 20 houses were installed during the summer of 2023.
-We have also entered into contracts with local farmers to plant more than 2,200 metres of hedges, against 276 explanted metres (corresponding to a factor of 8).
+At the Saint-Maurice-la-Clouère wind farm in central-western France, the surrounding agricultural landscape includes hedges and woodland.
+Prior to the construction of the wind farm, we installed bird nests and bat shelters around the site to support local biodiversity.
+To ensure their sustainability, the structures were positioned in agreement with local farmers.
+At least 20 wildlife houses were installed during the summer of 2023.
+In addition, we entered into contracts with local farmers to plant more than 2,200 metres of hedges to replace the 276 metres removed, with a compensation ratio of 8 to 1.

-For the Garnacha photovoltaic plant, an agronomic plan will be implemented on an alternative plot of land outside the photovoltaic plant.
-The Foundation for Natural Heritage of Castile and León is responsible for applying the agronomic plan, which will have the same surface area as the project (224.37 ha).
-The following measures will be taken:
+For the Garnacha photovoltaic plant, an agronomic plan is planned on an alternative plot of land outside the plant area.
+The Foundation for Natural Heritage of Castile and León is responsible for implementing the agronomic plan, covering the same surface area as the project (224.37 ha).
+The following measures will be adopted:

 • crop rotation;